Updated July 2023

 enable → prepare, ready, equip

-If you need some prompting, take advantage of the Thesaurus in your word processing program.
+If you need some support, take advantage of the Thesaurus in your word processing program.
 For a more robust list of alternatives, dig into the Thesaurus at Merriam-Webster.com.
 But be warned -- it's a lot of fun to experiment with different verbs and you may get distracted -- I always do.
 In some cases, you can find options that take the place of multiple words, tightening content while making it more effective.
 Winning!

 A caution: Every English teacher I've ever had would want me to remind you that not every synonym sets the right tone.
 In this age of microaggressions and heightened tensions, look beyond the definition to the connotation of any verb you choose to make sure it's not going to offend or alienate your audience.
-It's not about being PC, it's about being a smart business person.
+It's not about being PC, it's about being a decent person.